 David Livingstone, the Scottish medical missionary and explorer is believed to have been the first European to view Victoria Falls in 1855 from what is now known as Livingstone Island.

 The Unesco World Heritage site of Victoria Falls lies on the Zambezi River at the border of Zambia and Zimbabwe and is the largest curtain of falling water in the world at just over a mile wide.
 Its height is more than twice that of Niagara Falls and is matched only by Iguazu Falls in South America.

 During the high season (in the spring) more than 19 million cubic feet of water plummets over the edge and creates a spray that can rise more than 1,300ft in the air and is visible from up to 30 miles away.
 During this time, the falls are almost impossible to visit due to the heavy rainfall and obscuring mist.

-By contrast, during the dry season in the autumn, the falls dwindle down to a trickle.
-Conveniently, I’d inadvertently scheduled my visit during the shoulder season between high and low, which is an ideal time for viewing.
+Conveniently, I’ve inadvertently scheduled my visit during the shoulder season between high and low, which is an ideal time for viewing.

 Up until about 10 years ago, Zimbabwe was by far the most popular country from which to visit.
 The town of Victoria Falls, Zimbabwe, is walking distance from the falls, has good infrastructure and a number of upscale hotel options.

 But the political situation in Zimbabwe in recent years has meant that more tourists opt to visit the falls from the Zambian side and stay in the nearby town of Livingstone.
 However, since 2011 the political situation has stabilized and today it’s perfectly safe to visit from either side.

-Though I elected to stay on the Zambian side (mainly due to flight schedules), research indicated that the Zimbabwe side had the clearly superior views so I scheduled my tour for that side.
+Though I elected to stay on the Zambian side (mainly due to flight schedules), research indicates that the Zimbabwe side has the clearly superior views.
+So I scheduled my tour for that side.

 Touring the Falls